 On one hand, the system is very smart and is capable of adjusting the program while maintaining the overall expected effort/result balance within a reasonable range.

 On the other, the amount of effort needed to achieve the same results in manual mode is simply crazy.
 Score one for AI.

 We can calculate training ROI in several ways.
 In this case, a meaningful approach could be that of comparing the effort done by L&D to adapt the individual training path, the overall sentiment of trainees, the extra results achieved, and the overall efficiency of the time spent on training.

 Projections are very positive!
 Adaptive programs can really make a great difference when planning programs for conversational leadership training.

 I hope you enjoyed this tour of one of our favorite features of SkillGym and hopefully I was able to clarify the tremendous benefits of adopting an adaptive training approach.

 You are welcome to contact us to learn more about this subject including some case studies to share.

-And please feel free to book your dedicated hands-on demo of SkillGym.
+And please feel free to book a 1-hour discovery call of SkillGym.